The Aussie summer is better with a deck, but the size, material and placement will all influence the cost.

 Labour and material shortage

-CoreLogic’s quarterly measure of residential construction costs reveals a national increase of 3.8% was recorded in the three months to September 2021, outpacing the Consumer Price Index rise of 0.8% for the same period.
+CoreLogic data from 2021 highlighted this trend, showing a national increase in residential construction costs of 3.8% for the three months ending in September 2021, significantly outpacing the Consumer Price Index (CPI) rise of 0.8% during the same period.

 One Aussie who has felt the pinch is Mia De Rauch from Torquay in Victoria.